NavDP: Learning Sim-to-Real Navigation Diffusion Policy with Privileged Information Guidance: DataEngine

-\textbf{Scene Assets and Simulation.} Following the pipeline described in the previous section, we can generate a large-scale dataset of robot navigation trajectories and corresponding camera movements across diverse scenes.
-To collect intermediate visual sensing data, we utilize BlenderProc~\cite{Denninger2023} to render photorealistic RGB and depth images.
-The global poses of the cameras and robot base are stored as the navigation action labels.
-We collect navigation trajectories from over 1200 scenes selected from 3D-Front~\cite{fu20213d} and Matterport3D~\cite{Matterport3D}.
+\textbf{Scene Assets and Render Engine.} Following the pipeline described in the previous section, we can generate a large-scale dataset of robot navigation trajectories and corresponding RGB-D rendering results across diverse scenes.
+We use BlenderProc~\cite{denninger2020blenderproc} to render photorealistic RGB and depth images along the navigation trajectories.
+We collect navigation trajectories from over 3,000 scenes selected from 3D-Front~\cite{fu20213d}, HSSD~\cite{khanna2024habitat}, HM3D~\cite{ramakrishnan2021habitat}, Replica~\cite{straub2019replica}, Gibson~\cite{xiazamirhe2018gibsonenv}, and Matterport3D~\cite{chang2017matterport3d}.
 For each scene, we sample 100 pairs of starting points and destinations.
-In total, our dataset comprises over 56,000 trajectories and 10 million rendered RGB-D images, covering more than 360 kilometers of navigation distance.
-To increase the dataset diversity, we introduce texture randomization on the walls, floors and doors as well as light randomization during the rendering process.
-A detailed comparison of dataset scales is shown in Table ~\ref{tab:dataset-scale}.
-Our navigation dataset, generated through a highly efficient scripted pipeline and simulation framework which generates the data at the speed of 2.5k trajectories/GPU per day, thus significantly surpasses real-world teleoperated navigation datasets in scale.
+We adapt several domain randomization techniques to further improve the data diversity, which contains light condition randomization, view randomization as well as texture randomization.
+After data filtering, the final dataset comprise over 200K trajectories covering more than 1M meters.
+Compared with the previous navigation dataset, our data dominates in diversity and collection efficiency as shown in Table~\ref{tab:dataset}.
+The dataset will be open-sourced in the near future.